jonjamz/blaze-forms/README.md

 About
 -----

-Build custom reactive forms *in minutes*.
-Do it your way.
+Build reactive forms *in minutes* with reusable custom components.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.